Pavich7/P-Browser-Builder/README.md

 * WebGL and GPU acceleration support
 * Low space usage when compared to others tool
 * Easy to use best for starter
+## License
+Since P Browser Builder is open-source software.
+Please read LICENSE.TXT for condition of use on this source code. \
+This project is a part of PavichDev open-source and using new license PavichDev Private License 1.0